YoeriNijs/vienna/README.md

 Vienna is a small framework under active development and, for me, just a way to discover how frameworks like Angular actually work under the hood.
 Vienna is based on some core fundamentals of Angular.

-This is just one big WIP.
-Please, forgive my ugly code, lack of unit tests and documentation, and so on.

-See demo app to see how the framework works.

 # Table of Contents (work in progress)

 - [Install Vienna](#install)